scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 ### Create your own control structures

 Thanks to features like by-name parameters, infix notation, fluent interfaces, optional parentheses, extension methods, and higher-order functions, you can also create your own code that works just like a control structure.
-You’ll learn more about this in the Control Structures chapter in the Reference documentation.
+You’ll learn more about this in the [Control Structures][control] section.